voxpupuli/puppet-icingaweb2/REFERENCE.md

 ### <a name="icingaweb2--module--idoreports"></a>`icingaweb2::module::idoreports`

 Installs, configures and enables the idoreports module.
+The module is deprecated.

 * **Note** If you want to use `git` as `install_method`, the CLI `git` command has to be installed.
 You can manage it yourself as package resource or declare the package name in icingaweb2 class parameter `extra_packages`.